SabreTools/MPF/CHANGELIST.md

 - Remove firmware output for Redumper (Deterous)
 - Merge EnumConverter and EnumExtensions
 - Move event args to root of Core
+- Move processing queue to root of Core

 ### 3.1.9a (2024-05-21)